 Some payday loan establishments do offer their customers an extended payment plan, or EPP.
 Others, however, do not.
 So, what exactly is an EPP?

 An extended payment plan allows borrowers to extend the repayment period by several weeks without penalties or additional rate charges.
 This prevents you from getting into a panic and making unwise decisions that will do more harm to your pocketbook than good.
-Ask around different loan providers about their payday requirements and restrictions.
+Ask around different providers about their payday loan requirements and guidelines.
 See what the restrictions are.
 And think about utilizing it when the going gets tough.

 5. Limit How Much You Borrow and Spend

 If you have an excellent credit rating and a superb borrowing history, then payday loan companies will offer you thousands of dollars more than you need.
 It might be tempting to take advantage of this, but this is the worst thing you could do.
 What if you are enticed to spend it all?
 You’re stuck!

 As you apply for a payday loan, you should limit how much you borrow.
 If you need $500, then keep it at $500 – nothing more.
 Also, if you do have a $500 loan, then try only to spend $400 of it, or anything less than $500.
 Again, it goes a long way!

 If you feel that your payday loan debt is getting out of hand and is causing a great deal of harm to you and your household, then why not turn to your support network?
 Sure, not everyone has $500 laying around, but even $100 or $200 can help you pay off this debt.